tristanoprofetto/unsupervised-learning/README.md

 # Unsupervised-Learning Implementations
-This repository is concerned with applying unsupervised statistical learning techniques to clean datasets (Python AND R)...Unsupervised models provide a method of inferencing, detecting patterns, and gaining insight on data which lack a response variable.
+This repository is concerned with applying unsupervised statistical learning techniques to clean datasets (Python AND R).

+Unsupervised models provide a method of inferencing, detecting patterns, and gaining insight on data which **lack a response variable**.

 The most commonly used Unsupervised-Learning techniques revolve around:
 * **Clustering** :a method of grouping data points into "Clusters" by minimizing the euclidean distance (or some other distance measure) between respective data points.